-The logo is still in use over 50 years later.
+The logo is still in use over 50 years later, though not without controversy.

 How Did Jerry West Become the NBA Logo?

-In 1969, NBA commissioner J. Walter Kennedy assigned Siegel ? a brand identity consultant at the time ? the duty of designing a fresh logo to differentiate the product from the American Basketball Association.
+In 1969, NBA commissioner J. Walter Kennedy assigned Siegel — a brand identity consultant at the time — the duty of designing a fresh logo to differentiate the product from the American Basketball Association (ABA).

-Kennedy wanted a similar logo to the MLB’s red-white-and-blue design featuring a silhouette of a player, which Siegel had supervised the previous year.
+Kennedy wanted a similar logo to the Major League Baseball’s red-white-and-blue design featuring a silhouette of a player, which Siegel had supervised the previous year.
 He considered Hall of Famers Kareem Abdul-Jabbar and Wilt Chamberlain before landing on West.

 Siegel created a logo that’s ubiquitous with the league to this day.

-It’s not hard to deduce the logo is West.
+It’s not hard to deduce it’s a silhouette of Jerry West.
 Comparing the picture and the logo doesn’t take a Sherlock Holmes.
 On the other hand, the NBA hasn’t acknowledged it.

 If the league recognizes the logo is West, they would have to front a pretty penny.
-In 2018-19, the last traditional season before the coronavirus pandemic and COVID-19 outbreak, the NBA banked roughly $8.76 million in revenue.
-West would certainly have a right to the pie.
+During the 2021-22 season, the NBA projected an estimated $10 billion in revenue.
+West would certainly have a right to some of the pie.

 But does he want to?

-The NBA has no real incentive to change the logo.
-It’s the face of the league’s brand, even if that face is anonymous.
+The NBA has no real incentive to create a new logo.
+It’s the face of the sports league’s brand, even if that face is anonymous.
 If they were to acknowledge the West’s silhouette, it would work for imaging purposes.

-The chances of this happening are slim to none.
-Former NBA commissioner David Stern declined any knowledge regarding West on the logo.
+The chances of the NBA actually nixing its longtime logo are slim to none.
+Former NBA commissioner David Stern declined any knowledge regarding West as the logo.

 It’s a business after all.